Season’s Greetings from the KE team. Click here for our festive opening hours.

 B L D

+After an early breakfast we transfer to the airport for our flight to Urgench.
+On arrival we take a short transfer to our hotel accommodation in the town of Khiva, close to the border with Turkmenistan.
 Khiva is an ancient settlement, with a long and turbulent history.
 There may have been a city on this spot for more than 1500 years.
 More recently, Khiva was the capital of an important Khanate in the 17th century and was a major Silk Road trading centre.
 The Ichan Kala (historic centre) has more than 50 important monuments, including palaces, mosques, mausoleums and madrasahs (schools of Koranic learning).
 On our sightseeing tour we will visit Tosh-Houli Palace and Juma (Friday) Mosque.
 Later in the day there will be some free time for independent exploration.
 The ancient city looks particularly magical in the late afternoon as the sun begins to set.
 This is best viewed from the minaret of the Juma Mosque.
-We spend a second night at the hotel in Khiva.

 Accommodation